suvoni/CTF_Writeups/PlaidCTF2024/README.md

 **Note**: If an actual DHCP server was to behave like this, modern networks would break all the time, because multiple devices would use the same ip address, which is supposed to be unique to a single device for the timeframe of the lease, which this DhcpServer implementation does not respect.

-Finally this function will construct a response packet similar to a **DHCP offer message** even replying with some of the possible **DHCP options**.
+Finally this function will construct a response packet similar to a **DHCP offer message**, even replying with some of the possible **DHCP options**.
-- The main difference to the official **DHCP protocol** being, that most of the response is being encrypted and it'll attach a checksum, computed on the unencrypted packet, to the end of the response.
+- The main difference from the official **DHCP protocol** is that the majority of the response is encrypted.
+Additionally, a checksum computed on the unencrypted packet is appended to the end of the response.
-- An other notable piece of information are the two DNS server ip addresses given inside the response packet, which are statically set to `8.8.8.8` and `8.8.4.4` by the **DhcpServer**.
+- Another notable piece of information are the two DNS server ip addresses given inside the response packet, which are statically set to `8.8.8.8` and `8.8.4.4` by the **DhcpServer**.
 We'll come back to this when analyzing the FlagServer.
 ```python
     def get_lease(self, dev_name):
         if len(self.ips) != 0: